mcnew/aguacate-swagger-demo/README.md

     Swagger auxiliar file.

+## Add new REST service without restart

+Objetive: Deploy a new REST service using the path [/ideal](http://localhost:18081/ideal)

+Prerequisites: Check if the service is already deployed, visiting the path [/ideal](http://localhost:18081/ideal) and getting a 404 error.

+1. Copy the file new/configuration/ideal.json to services/configuration in the aguacate-swagger-demo.
+2.

 ## Modify existing REST service without restart

 Objective, add a new column (description) to `/colores` with method `GET` in the demo project